onqtam/rcrl/README.md

 TODO:

-- change between the 3 section types with comments
 - better GUI
 - clean project build from warnings on higher levels
 - document the API - like any specifics for each call